 Current openings include:

 Maniilaq manages social and health services for about 8,000 people with the NW Arctic Borough and the village of Point Hope.
 7 out of 12 member communities have 20% or more of their populations are residing below the poverty level.
 Maniilaq understands the importance of expanding access to health services to a rural service population and directing services to those who need it most.
 The VISTA will help coordinate local efforts to improve access to nutritious food and connect economically disadvantaged people to health services that will establish healthy initiatives.
 The project will alleviate poverty in the northwest arctic by connecting low income people to health services across the region.
+Click Here to Apply to this Position.

 Rural Alaska Positions